tweag/bazel-worker/README.md

 ## Building

-Because `cabal new-build` still have rough corners, you have to install stuff manually before doing calling it.
+Because `cabal new-build` still have rough corners, you have to install stuff manually before calling it.
 There are two steps.

 First, get `proto-lens-protoc`:
 ```shell